bmeaut/python_nlp_2018_spring/Homework.md

 # Homework

+## Homework 2 UPDATE

+The first version of HW2 contained one erroneous test.
+The reason for the error was that in the reference solution we used int16 for POS transition counts which overflew for some of the transitions.
+We have corrected this mistake and added public tests that raise an error if the count matrices and the probability matricies have negative elements.
+These changes only affect Exercise 4 and 5.
+The instructions did not change, your old solution should work fine (if it is correct).

+If you click on the invitation link **after** April 2, Monday, you will automatically clone the corrected version.

+If you created your own homework repository **before** April 3, you have to manually pull the changes.
+If you already have changes in the file (you started to work on the homework), the easiest way is to copy your existing solution to a separate file, and reset `homework2.ipynb` before pulling (you do not want to resolve a merge conflict between Jupyter Notebooks).

+We provide instructions of command line interfaces (Linux Terminal, MacOS Terminal and Powershell):

+    cd /path/to/homework2-johnsmith
+    cp homework2.ipynb homework2-old.ipynb
+    git checkout -- homework2.ipynb

+Now you can add the common repository as a new remote, fetch and merge the new
+version:

+    git remote add python-nlp https://github.com/python-nlp/homework2.git
+    git fetch python-nlp
+    git merge python-nlp/master

+You can copy and paste your old solution into the new notebook.

+If you have done everything correctly, the last assert statement should be
+this:

+    assert tags == ['DT', 'NN', 'VBZ', '.']

+## Homework2

 This page describes general information regarding the mandatory homeworks for this course.
 The actual homeworks are published in the `homeworks/` directory.
 Please read the instructions and `README.md` (if available) files for each homework carefully.